-Indicators: Dublin: Personal Interview ☑ Same as regular procedure 1.
+Indicators: Dublin: Personal Interview ☐ Same as regular procedure 1.
 Is a personal interview of the asylum seeker in most cases conducted in practice in the Dublin procedure?
-2. Are interviews conducted through video conferencing? ☐ Frequently ☐ Rarely ☒ Never ors: Dublin: Appea as regular procedu 1 l.
-Does the law provide for an appeal a gainst the decision in the Dublin p rocedure?
-If yes, is it ⊠ Yes ⊠ Judicial ☐ No ☐ Administrative If yes, is it suspensive Yes ⊠ No
+2. Are interviews conducted through video conferencing? ☐ Frequently ☐ Rarely ☒ Never

 According to Article 46(1) IPA, the Migration Office conducts a personal interview before taking a decision in the Dublin procedure.
-The personal interview can be omitted if the applicant has already submitted the relevant information for determining the responsible country and has been given the opportunity by the authorities to submit all such information.66
+The personal interview can be omitted if the applicant has already submitted the relevant information for determining the responsible country and has been given the opportunity by the authorities to submit all such information.
+In an Administrative Court judgment from 2019, the Court ruled that the applicant has the right to a hearing even if Slovenia decides to annul the transfer decision to the responsible state and take responsibility for processing the asylum seeker's application s: Dublin: Appe s regular proced 1.
+Does the law provide for an appeal aga ainst the decision n in the Dublin procedure?
+If yes, is it If yes, is it suspensive ✓ Yes✓ Judicial✓ Yes ☐ No ☐ Administrative ☑ No